4 Searching the Literature

 “The literature” isn’t a single thing.
 It’s a sprawling, constantly growing ecosystem of peer-reviewed journals, preprints, reports, theses, conference proceedings, and policy documents scattered across databases, repositories, and dusty filing cabinets around the world.

 This chapter will equip you with the skills to search effectively, whether you’re doing a quick scan to orient yourself or conducting a rigorous systematic review.
-We’ll talk about when to use which approach, how to build search strategies that actually work, where to find the evidence that doesn’t show up in PubMed, and how to avoid the traps that catch unwary researchers—from confirmation bias to predatory journals.
+We’ll talk about when to use which approach, how to build search strategies that actually work, where to find the evidence that doesn’t show up in PubMed, and how to avoid the traps that catch unwary researchers, from confirmation bias to predatory journals.

 4.1 Choose Your Review Type

-This matters more than you might think.
+Before you type anything into a search box, you need to answer a fundamental question: What kind of review are you actually doing?
 The expectations for rigor, the time required, and the methods you’ll use vary dramatically depending on whether you’re writing a literature review for a class paper or leading a Cochrane systematic review.
-You need to be clear on the distinction.

 SYSTEMATIC REVIEWS